“Ya never know what ya don’t know — y’know?”

 This surprisingly disappointing coming-of-age flick showcases all the classic tropes of teenage angst — drug abuse, losing one’s virginity, negative body image, strained relationships with one’s parents, etc. — but fails to fully deliver on any of them.
-As in Joel Schumacher’s St. Elmo’s Fire (1985), too many characters spoil this movie’s narrative broth; Foxes would have been a much better film had it focused exclusively on Foster’s maternal concern for Annie (Currie), whose genuinely disturbing issues are given far too little screen time.
+As in Joel Schumacher’s St. Elmo’s Fire (1985), too many characters spoil this movie’s narrative cohesion; Foxes would have been a much better film had it focused exclusively on Foster’s maternal concern for Annie (Currie), whose genuinely disturbing issues are given far too little screen time.
 Fortunately, despite the limitations of the film’s screenplay, Foster’s performance is as dependable as always; as Peary notes, she’s “terrific, even when her lines aren’t.”

 Redeeming Qualities and Moments:

-- Jodie Foster in yet another mature, well-acted, early role
+- Jodie Foster in yet another mature, well-acted early role

 - Scott Baio as the girls’ skateboarding male friend